MobileNativeFoundation/Store/cache/src/commonMain/kotlin/org/mobilenativefoundation/store/cache5/README.md

 # Cache

-> ℹ️ [Store](https://github.com/MobileNativeFoundation/Store) depends on a subset
+ℹ️ [Store](https://github.com/MobileNativeFoundation/Store) depends on a subset of [Guava](https://github.com/google/guava).
-> of [Guava](https://github.com/google/guava).
-We have extracted these parts into a shaded Cache
-> artifact that is Kotlin Multiplatform compatible.
+This is a shaded artifact that is Kotlin Multiplatform compatible.

 ## Usage